rlepigre/subml/lib/size.typ

   | Z  → S Z
   | S n → S (suc1 n)

+(* FIXME: probably a heuristic instantiating(or not) wrongly an ordinal variable with a successor *)
 ?val rec suc1' : ∀α NS(α) → NS(α+1) = fun n →
   case n of
   | Z  → S Z